Pharm. D. Entry-Level Program

 San Antonio, TX 78204

+Applicants may submit applications electronically through PharmCAS Online, an interactive Webbased application that can be accessed through www.PharmCAS.org.
 Applicants choosing to submit a paper application may contact PharmCAS directly for an application packet at:

 Listed below are the steps necessary to complete applications before they can be reviewed by the Committee on Admissions.

-- The applicant must submit the following materials to PharmCAS by January 6, 2014:
+The applicant should submit the following materials

-- Completed PharmCAS application
+- a completed PharmCAS application

 A personal interview is part of the admissions process; however, being interviewed is not a guarantee of admission.
 Not all applicants will be granted an interview.
 Those selected for an interview will be notified of the date and time of such interview by the Office of Admissions.